Cyclist biking through across the Humber Bay Arch Bridge in Toronto during sunrise

 Five kilometres into the lake.
 My favourite trail in the city.
 Branch off the Goodman near Cherry Street.

-River winding through a forested valley Easy
+River winding through a forested valley Moderate

 Humber River Trail